 I wanted to write a poem that could be recited by, and related to by, a lady.
-There is a line in the lyrics of an old song, "Sunny Side Up" that goes like this: "If you have nine sons in a row, baseball teams make money you know".
+There is a line in the lyrics of an old song, "Sunny Side Up", that goes like this: "If you have nine sons in a row, baseball teams make money you know".
 What if that scenario were reversed and a rancher had only daughters to work the family spread?
 Women make very capable cowhands.
-When pondering a ranch family that had no sons, only daughters, I merged the lyrics and ranching and the following poem emerged out the other side.
+When pondering a ranch family that had no sons, only daughters, I stuffed the lyrics and ranching into a funnel and the following poem emerged out the other side.

 Watchin' my granddaughter play

 To see how with later life she'll be dealin'

 She'll face a different world than I